Counties 1 Midlands West (North): 2024–25

+Participating teams & locations

 Departing were Edwardians promoted to Regional 2 Midlands North whilst Old Saltleians were promoted to Regional 2 Midlands West.
 Harborne and Longton were relegated to Counties 2 Midlands West (West).
-Camp Hill left on a Level transfer to Counties 1 Midlands West (South).

-Joining were Sutton Coldfield and Wolverhampton, both relegated, together with Veseyans, Newport (Salop) 2XV and Willenhall - all promoted.
+Camp Hill left on a level transfer to Counties 1 Midlands West (South).
+Joining were Sutton Coldfield and Wolverhampton, both relegated, together with Veseyans, Newport (Salop) 2XV and Willenhall – all promoted.